Founded in 2007, ICFC is a registered Canadian charity (Charitable Registration # 85247 8189

 conservation is a superb investment, addressing many of our greatest challenges:

-climate change (to which deforestation and forest degradation is a major contributor), rapid extinction
+climate change (to which deforestation and forest degradation is a major contributor), biodiversity

 areas, with resulting impacts of degraded agricultural land, flooding, droughts and desertification.
 We